Ministop ends sale of porn magazines at convenience stores nationwide | The Japan Times

 Some local governments, such as the Chiba city office, have sought to address the issue but found it difficult to ban the sale of adult magazines using administrative guidance.
 They have merely asked convenience store operators to take measures such as wrapping them in plastic bags to hide the covers.

-In 2016, FamilyMart Co. instructed stores of its chain in Sakai, Osaka Prefecture, to cover up adult magazines in compliance with the municipal government’s request.
+In 2016, FamilyMart Co. instructed its stores in Sakai, Osaka Prefecture, to cover up adult magazines in compliance with the municipal government’s request.
 But only 11 stores introduced the measure.

 Convenience store chains are reluctant to wrap plastic around pornographic magazines, due to the increased work for store workers.
 In addition, the publishing industry opposes the measure, citing freedom of expression.